sikopet/blog/posts/gsm.md

 **GGSN** = Gateway GPRS Support Node

- * **main component** ot the GPRS network
+ * **main component** of the GPRS network
- * internetworking between the GPRS network and external packet switched networks
+ * inter-networking between the GPRS network and external packet switched networks
  * router to a sub-network

 ## AT commands